Xetibo/ReSet-Doc/sections/literature.typ

 as collateral.

-To visualize the concept, @rust_function_overriding provides an example of function overriding as a parameter in Rust:
+To visualize the concept, @rust_function_overriding provides an example of function overriding as a parameter in Rust.

 #let code = "
 use once_cell::sync::Lazy;